mannatgupta146/Waiting-a-Thousand-Days/readme.md

 # Waiting a Thousand Days

-A heartfelt and interactive web experience to express love and longing.
-This project is designed to create a romantic and immersive atmosphere, perfect for special occasions like Kiss Day, anniversaries, or just to remind someone how much they mean to you.
+A heartfelt and interactive web experience designed to express love and longing.
+This project creates a romantic and immersive atmosphere, making every moment feel special and filled with warmth.
+Whether near or far, it’s a beautiful way to remind someone just how much they mean to you.

 ## Features